imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 #### Creates
 Included OPCODEs: `CREATE`, `CREATE2`

-The main factors in the cost of creating a contract are the network storage cost.
+The main factor in the cost of creating a contract is the network storage cost.
 Thus it is difficult to measure the computational cost of these opcodes.
 The cost of `CREATE` and `CREATE2` should remain at the current level.

 #### Other
 Included OPCODEs: `SELFBALANCE`, `KECCAK256`